MSBA Statement of Interest (“SOI”) Frequently Asked Questions

 Q: How does the pre-population option within the template SOI form work?

-A: Information from a previous year’s SOI (2025) can be imported to the current year’s template SOI form (2026).
+A: Information from the previous year’s SOI (2025) can be imported to the current year’s SOI form (2026).
 School superintendents, once in the current year’s SOI, will access the previous year’s information by selecting the “pre-populate” button located within the “SOI Main” tab of the SOI template form.
 School superintendents can then further edit and update information throughout the template to reflect current conditions before submitting the current year’s SOI for consideration.
-Further instruction is provided in the SOI User Guide.
+Further instructions are provided in the SOI User Guide.

-• If the district submitted a Core Program SOI in 2025 and intends to pre-populate its SOI(s) in 2026, changes to the SOI template may impact responses to certain questions.
+- If the district submitted a Core Program SOI in 2025 and intends to pre-populate its Core Program SOI in 2026, changes to the SOI template may impact responses to certain questions.

-• Any supporting materials required for the selection of Statutory Priority 1, and Priority 3, and/or any supplemental material a district elects to submit with the SOI must be uploaded in the SOI system in order to submit an SOI.
+- Any supporting materials required for the selection of Statutory Priority 1, Priority 3, and/or any supplemental material a district elects to submit with the SOI must be uploaded in the SOI system in order to submit an SOI.
 Hard copies will no longer be accepted.

-Q: Should the district propose a solution to the deficiencies cited in the SOI?
+Q: Should the district propose a potential solution to the deficiencies cited in the SOI?

-A. When selecting the Core Program the school superintendent will, from the Program Type drop-down menu within the “SOI Main” tab, be prompted to select the Potential Project Scope from the following options: a potential new school, addition/renovation, or repair project (extensive repair to a school facility).
+A. When selecting the Core Program, the school superintendent will, from the Program Type drop-down menu within the “SOI Main” tab, be prompted to select the Potential Project Scope from the following options: New School, Addition/Renovation, or Extensive Repair project (renovation to a school facility).
 The school superintendent is also prompted to indicate if school consolidation is being considered.
 If the answer is “yes,” the other school(s) subject to the proposed consolidation will require an SOI to be filed with the MSBA.
-If the district is considering grade reconfiguration rather than consolidation, a description of the grade reconfiguration plan and school(s) involved should be noted within the response to the consolidation question.
+If the district is considering grade reconfiguration rather than consolidation, the grade reconfiguration plan and the school(s) involved should be included in the response to the consolidation question.
 The district is not required to file additional SOIs for the other subject schools when proposing grade reconfiguration.

 Q: If the district is interested in consolidating the Priority SOI school with another school in the district, should this information be included within the Priority SOI?